Trichotillomania, and Related Conditions

 Group Therapy for the Treatment of Trichotillomania

 In addition to individual therapy, the OCD Center of Los Angeles also offers six weekly, low-fee, therapy / support groups for adults with OCD and related conditions, including a group exclusively for adults with Trichotillomania and Dermatillomania.
-This group is led by one of our professional staff therapists, Lauren McMeikan, MA, and uses the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
-Our weekly Trichotillomania / Dermatillomania group is held on Saturday afternoons at our Brentwood location, and is limited to eight (8) participants, and requires assessment prior to participation.
+This group is led by one of our licensed staff therapists, Lauren McMeikan, MFT, and uses the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
+Our weekly Trichotillomania / Dermatillomania group is held on Tuesday evenings at our Brentwood location.
+The group is limited to eight (8) participants, and requires assessment prior to participation.
 For more information on this group, click here.

 Telephone and Online Therapy for the Treatment of Trichotillomania